flutter/website/src/testing/integration-tests/migration.md

 ### Example: Tap actions

 This test performs a tap action on the first item on the list, which is a `ListTile` with the text "Alder".

 After the tap, the test waits for the details to appear.
-In this case, waits for the widget with the text "Alnus" to be displayed.
+In this case, it waits for the widget with the text "Alnus" to be displayed.

-As well, the tests verifies that the text "Please select a plant from the list." is not displayed anymore.
+Also , the test verifies that the text
+"Please select a plant from the list." is no longer displayed.

 **flutter_driver**

-In `flutter_driver`, you use the `driver.tap` method to perform a tap over a widget using a finder.
+In `flutter_driver`, use the `driver.tap` method to perform a tap over a widget using a finder.

-To verify that a widget is not displayed, you use the `waitForAbsent` method.
+To verify that a widget is not displayed, use the `waitForAbsent` method.

 <?code-excerpt "test_driver/main_test.dart (Test2)"?>
 ```dart